buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 > **Important**
 > pack will determine a multi-arch buildpack package is being created because there are more than one target defined.

-In these cases each `target` entry corresponds to a different buildpack image that is exported into an [image index](https://github.com/opencontainers/image-spec/blob/master/image-index.md)
+Each `target` entry corresponds to a different buildpack image that is exported into an [image index](https://github.com/opencontainers/image-spec/blob/master/image-index.md)

 ### Package a multi-arch Builder

 In case of packing a **Builder**, we assume the following premises:

-1. Buildpack authors updated their `builder.toml` to include the new `targets` fields defined in this RFC.
+1. Buildpack authors updated their `builder.toml` to include the new `targets` fields defined in this [RFC](https://github.com/buildpacks/rfcs/blob/main/text/0096-remove-stacks-mixins.md).
 2. Multi-architecture `build`, `run` images and `buildpacks` are available for baking into the **Builder**.

 A sample `builder.toml` file looks like: